-So, below is our epic guide of worksheets, links and so much more.
+Below is a useful list of worksheets, links, and more.
 Feel free to click directly on whatever speaks to you the most.

 - How to tell your family you're getting a divorce

 - How to tell your spouse you want a divorce

 - Listen up: a new resource, and a chance to tune out

 - Divorce advice from people who have been in your shoes

 - Getting through the holidays with kids

 - How to make time to take care of you